Professor Mahon is on sabbatical leave until Michaelmas term 2026.

 Monographs:

-The Marquis de Sade and the Avant-Garde (Princeton University Press, 2020; awarded Millard Meiss Publication Award), an exploration of Sade's 'philosophy in the bedroom' and how avant-garde artists, writers, dramatists, and filmmakers drew on it to challenge oppressive regimes and their restrictive codes and conventions of gender and sexuality.
-Mahon provides close analyses of early illustrated editions of Sade’s works and looks at drawings, paintings, and photographs by leading surrealists such as André Masson, Leonor Fini, and Man Ray.
-She shows how Sade’s ideas are reflected in the fiction of Guillaume Apollinaire, Robert Desnos, and Anne Desclos, the Happenings of Jean-Jacques Lebel, the theater of Peter Brook, the cinema of Pier Paolo Pasolini, and the multimedia art of Paul Chan.
-She also discusses responses to Sade by feminist theorists such as Simone de Beauvoir, Susan Sontag, and Angela Carter.
+* The Marquis de Sade and the Avant-Garde (Princeton University Press, 2020; reprinted in paperback in 2025).
+Awarded Millard Meiss Publication Award by CAA, this monograph is an exploration of Sade's 'philosophy in the bedroom' and how avant-garde artists, writers, dramatists, and filmmakers drew on it to challenge oppressive regimes and their restrictive codes and conventions of gender and sexuality.
+Mahon provides close analyses of early illustrated editions of Sade’s works and looks at drawings, paintings, and photographs by leading surrealists such as André Masson, Leonor Fini, and Man Ray, as well as exploring how Sade’s ideas are reflected in the fiction of Guillaume Apollinaire, Robert Desnos, and Anne Desclos, the Happenings of Jean-Jacques Lebel, the theater of Peter Brook, the cinema of Pier Paolo Pasolini, and the multimedia art of Paul Chan.
+She coins the term ‘the Sadean imagination’ for her analysis throughout, drawing on feminist theorists such as Simone de Beauvoir, Susan Sontag, and Angela Carter in her critical perspective.

-Surrealism and the Politics of Eros, 1938-1968 (Thames & Hudson, 2005; trans.
-Surrealismo Eros y Politica, Alianza Barcelona 2009), a critical history drawing on extensive archival material and interviews in which Mahon documents the ground-breaking international Surrealist exhibitions held in Paris in 1938, 1947, 1959 and 1965, assessing the Surrealists' radical and erotic spatial and installation practice, and seeking to re-assert the importance of Surrealism and its global impact after World War II.
+* Surrealism and the Politics of Eros, 1938-1968 (Thames & Hudson, 2005).
+Translated into Spanish as Surrealismo Eros y Politica (Alianza Barcelona, 2009).
+A critical history drawing on extensive archival material and interviews in which Mahon documents the ground-breaking international Surrealist exhibitions held in Paris in 1938, 1947, 1959 and 1965, assessing the Surrealists' radical and erotic spatial and installation practice, and seeking to re-assert the importance of Surrealism and its global impact after World War II.

-Eroticism & Art (Oxford University Press, 2005, republished as part of Oxford History of Art Series, 2007), a comprehensive feminist study of erotic painting, sculpture, photography, performance and new media art, assesing the expression and repression of desire and transgression in western art, especially at crucial political moments in modern history.
+* Eroticism & Art (Oxford University Press, 2005) .
+Republished in paperback, as part of Oxford History of Art Series, in 2007.
+A comprehensive feminist study of erotic painting, sculpture, photography, performance and new media art, assessing the expression and repression of desire and transgression in western art from the Renaissance to the twenty-first century, especially at crucial political moments in modern and contemporary history.

 Edited Books:

-* Jean Jacques Lebel: Barricades, co-authored with Axel Heil and Robert Fleck, Köln: Walther König, 2014
+*Alyce Mahon, with Axel Heil and Robert Fleck, Jean Jacques Lebel: Barricades, Köln: Walther König, 2014

 2021 “A Consciousness of Being: Burn, Baby, Burn and the Political Art of Roberto Matta”, in Radical Dreams: Surrealism, Counterculture, Resistance, Abigail Susik and Elliott H King (eds), Penn State University Press, 2021, pp. 114-125